 Given the UN’s long-held practice of appointing General Secretaries from different regions, East European countries understandably got their hopes up.
 Some of the most serious contenders came from the Balkans, including but not limited to Bulgaria’s well-respected UNESCO Director Irina Bokova.
 That is, until Balkan madness came into play, with Bokova being sabotaged and eventually replaced as candidate by her own government.
 At some point, the UN lost its patience with Eastern Europe and went for Portugal’s Antonio Gutteres instead.

-2016 saw the end of an old Balkan saga: Serbian war general’s Vojislav Seselj’s trial at the International Criminal Tribunal ended in shocking acquittal.
+2016 saw the end of an old Balkan saga: Serbian wartime official Vojislav Seselj’s trial at the International Criminal Tribunal ended in shocking acquittal.
 Having made an absolute mockery of the tribunal for 11 years, Seselj gained somewhat of a cult status at home, resulting in his party winning 23 seats in the April parliamentary elections.
 General Radovan Karadzic, however, was less fortunate: he was sentenced to 40 years and is likely to spend the rest of his life in prison.

 7. Macedonia: Collective presidential pardons for all politicians (April – June)

 Thought Bosnia’s referendum was absurd?
 What about President Gjorgje Ivanov’s attempted pardoning of 56 high-level Macedonian politicians and influential figures?
-Afraid of the ongoing investigations by the Western-supported Special Public Prosecution, mainly against officials from his own party VMRO-DPMNE, Mr Ivanov opted for preventive action.
+Afraid of the ongoing investigations by the newly formed Special Public Prosecution, mainly against officials from his own party VMRO-DPMNE, Mr Ivanov opted for preventive action.
 Two months later, he was forced to withdraw all pardons amidst strong domestic and international pressure.
 Thus, not only did he fail to save his party’s leadership, but he likely inflicted irreparable long-term damage on the party.
 As for his own presidency, he is surely going down as the single most tragic political personality in Macedonia’s history.

 6. Macedonia, Serbia: Trump-mania (July – November)